GabrielMalakias/GabrielMalakias.github.io/_drafts/using-dry-auto-inject-with-rails.md

 Rails 5.0.0.1
 {% endhighlight %}

 After installation, let's begin!
-Ok, to do the experiments we need an Rails application, to create a new type te command below. if you already has a Rails app, ignore this step,
+Ok, to do the experiments we need a Rails application.
+To create a new App, type the command below.
+If you already has a Rails app, ignore this step,

 {% highlight shell %}
 ~/projects/ruby  rails new blog